protontypes/agile-development-methods-and-strategies/README.md

 ### Software is knowledge

 To not reinvent the wheel you need to know about the wheel.
 Knowledge management is one of the most underestimated steps in software development and engineering in general.
 It is important to always keep in mind that most problems you get involved with have already occurred somewhere else on this planet.
 The ROS community delivers a treasure of solved robotic problems.
 A major part of robotic development is gathering the right information and knowledge.

+### Safety and Security Culture

+> Safety culture is a culture where employees can tell the boss bad news. — Dr Sidney Dekker

 ## Methods and Processes